kevinheavey/anchorpy/docs/testing/index.md

 from pathlib import Path
-from pytest import fixture, mark from anchorpy import create_workspace, close_workspace, Context, Program from solana.keypair import Keypair from solana.system_program import SYS_PROGRAM_ID
+from pytest import fixture, mark from anchorpy import create_workspace, close_workspace, Context, Program from solders.keypair import Keypair from solders.system_program import ID as SYS_PROGRAM_ID

 # Since our other fixtures have module scope, we need to define